ulanliu/Covid_n_Monkeypox/README.md

 3. Visualization - Looker

 	1. Create a blank report in [Looker](https://lookerstudio.google.com/u/1/navigation/reporting)
-	> The google account used for looker need to be same with GCP account
+	> The google account used for looker need to be same with GCP account.

 	2. Connect the google bigqeury table